 Bill Amberg leather goods are made in England and Spain, for example they sell English made canvas bags, a leather rucksack, a cartridge case and pouch, messenger bags and so on, but remember many of their products are foreign made.

 Mulberry still have a factory in Somerset but it is hard to tell from their website what is made in the UK.
-Mulberry make exclusive suitcases, holdalls and leather travel accessories but you will have to ask their head office whether the item you want is made in the UK or look for a made in the UK label.
+Mulberry make exclusive suitcases, holdalls, handbags and leather travel accessories but you will have to ask their head office whether the item you want is made in the UK or look for a made in the UK label on a product.
 They also make mens bags, handbags, accessories, and womenswear.
 Mulberry have confirmed to me that their suitcases and luggage are made overseas and not in the UK.
+In one of their shops in in London in January 2020 I was told that larger handbags tend to be made in England; whereas smaller handbags are usually foreign made.
 This link – http://www.mulberry.com/investor-relations/profile/#CSR – explains how Mulberry manufacture in the UK and abroad.

 Made in the United Kingdom, Billingham bags are primarily exclusive camera bags, but might be of interest.